Commissioner of Police of the Metropolis: History

-The insignia of rank is a crown above a Bath Star, known as a "pip", above crossed tipstaves within a wreath, very similar to the insignia worn by a full general in the British Army.
+The insignia of rank is a crown above a Bath Star, known as a "pip", above crossed tipstaves within a wreath.
 This badge is all but unique within the British police, shared only with the Commissioner of the City of London Police, the smallest territorial police force, and HM Chief Inspector of Constabulary.
 Like all chief officer ranks in the British police, commissioners wear gorget patches on the collars of their tunics.
 The gorget patches are similar to those worn by generals, aside from being of silver-on-black instead of the Army's gold-on-red.

 At one time, the commissioners were either retired military officers or civil servants.
-Sir John Nott-Bower, who served as Commissioner from 1953 to 1958, was the first career police officer to hold the post, despite several previous Commissioners having served in senior administrative positions in colonial forces and the Metropolitan Police itself.
-Nott-Bower's successor Sir Joseph Simpson was the first Commissioner to have started his career at the lowest rank of Constable.
+Sir John Nott-Bower, who served as commissioner from 1953 to 1958, was the first career police officer to hold the post, despite several previous commissioners having served in senior administrative positions in colonial forces and the Metropolitan Police itself.
+Nott-Bower's successor Sir Joseph Simpson was the first commissioner to have started his career at the lowest rank of constable.
 However, Sir Robert Mark, appointed in 1972, was the first to have risen through all the ranks from the lowest to the highest, as all his successors have done.

 As of 2008, the post of commissioner is appointed for a period of five years.
 Applicants are appointed to the post by the monarch, following a recommendation by the Home Secretary under the Police Act 1996.